-a. your organizations' strengths, weaknesses, opportunities and threats; b. financial, regulatory, and other potential risks; c. shifts in technology, student and community demographics, markets, student and stakeholder preferences, and competition; d. workforce capabilities and needs; e. long-term organizational sustainability and organizational continuity in emergencies; and f. your ability to execute the strategic plan.
+organizations' strengths, weaknesses, a. vour opportunities and threats; b. financial, regulatory, and other potential risks; c. shifts in technology, student and community demographics, markets, preferences. student stakeholder and and competition; d. workforce capabilities and needs; e. organizational long-term sustainability and organizational continuity in emergencies; and f. your ability to execute the strategic plan.